Tomori back in England squad after strong displays for Milan - WHIZ News

 Ollie Watkins returned for the first time since being cut from the provisional Euro 2020 squad and uncapped goalkeeper Aaron Ramsdale was back having been brought into the squad that reached the final following an injury to Dean Henderson.

-Right back Trent Alexander-Arnold joined Maguire in dropping out of the squad through injury while Patrick Bamford, Nick Pope and Jude Bellingham also missed out.
+Right back Trent Alexander-Arnold and striker Patrick Bamford joined Maguire in dropping out of the squad through injury while teenage talents Mason Greenwood and Jude Bellingham also missed out because Southgate wants to manage their workloads.

 Phil Foden was recalled after missing games in September because of a foot complaint.